 Ad Council campaign shows success in survey

-More than 1,000 English-speaking and more than 500 Spanish-speaking people were surveyed.
-According to the study administered by the Ad Council:
+More than 1,000 English-speaking and more than 500 Spanish-speaking people were surveyed, and according to the study administered by the Ad Council:

 • an increased number of English and Spanish-speaking parents reported being “good” or “very good” at making sure their child brushes at least twice a day (65 percent of English-speaking parents this year, up from 60 percent in 2012, and 77 percent of Spanish-speaking parents in 2013, up from 73 percent last year) for two minutes each time (58 percent of English-speaking parents in 2013, up from 53 percent in 2012, and 79 percent of Spanish-speaking parents in 2013, up from 75 percent in 2012).